How to Apply for Pitzer Students

 Step 1: Attend a Study Abroad information session.

-Students planning to study abroad in Fall 2014 or Spring 2015 are required to attend a Study Abroad information session before they apply.
+Students planning to study abroad are required to attend a Study Abroad information session before they apply.
 Students are encouraged to attend a fall information session to provide the greatest flexibility in study abroad choices.
 Students must be present for the full session.
 Make plans now for the session that fits your schedule.
 (Please note that the information session is different from the First-Year Seminar presentation.)

 Step 2: Meet with a Study Abroad Adviser.